 We welcome students from all walks of life.
 As a result, we tend to have a good mix of students with and without human resource/training/coaching/consulting experience in our cohorts.
 This combination usually supports knowledge exchange (e.g., research methods know-how in exchange for practical insights).

 Dissertation supervision is managed by a number of faculty associated with this MA programme, but also other MA programmes in our Schools.
 This ensures that our students have access, via our faculty, to different areas of expertise and knowledge of different professional domains (e.g., mental health/healthcare, coaching, and guidance counselling).

-Students are positively encouraged to select a dissertation topic that may pave the way for their envisioned future career goal.
+Students are positively encouraged to select a dissertation topic that may pave the way for their envisioned future career goals.
 When students are already in employment, the option to study a topic close to their employers’ interest is supported as long as the dissertation requirements are met.
-Students are encouraged to seek out potential dissertation advisors within one month of starting the programme to facilitate a well-coordinated and timely delivery of the dissertation in the first (for part-timers second) year.
+Students are encouraged to seek out potential dissertation advisors within one month of starting the programme to facilitate a well-coordinated and timely delivery of the dissertation in the first (for part-time students' second) year.

 The benefits of linking research to practice are apparent in a number of success stories, for example:

 My dissertation supervisor emphasised the importance of making sure that my research was directly applicable to the workplace.
 Having a large piece of work, with findings and recommendations relevant to organisations really makes you stand out during the interview process.
 The organisation I worked with as part of my research actually asked me to interview for a position that became available during the year.